Access module stable¶

 Deactivate an Actor¶

 Returns 200 OK.
-The Actor's is_active flag flips to False and the row's status becomes deactivated.
+The Actor's active flag flips to False and the row's status becomes deactivated.
 A second call returns 409 Conflict with ActorAlreadyDeactivated.

 Get one Actor¶